oxarbitrage/documentation/understanding_market_engine.md

 ## Smartcoins

-In bitshares the term smartcoin generally refers to MPAs that are owned by the committee and fed by the witnesses.
+In bitshares the term smartcoin generally refers to specific MPAs that are owned by the committee and fed by the witnesses.
 Examples of this assets are USD, CNY, EUR and other system stable coins.
+However in some docimentation or software SmartCoin and MPA are the same.

 ## Global Settle - Black Swan